![]() |

 November 2011

-Annette Klinkert, former president of the KNKB (Royal Netherlandish Kolf Federation), The Netherlands
+Annette Klinkert, past president of the KNKB (Royal Netherlandish Kolf Federation),

 Hierbij de welgemeende complimenten voor de volledigheid en de